Corporate governance

 graphic

-The UN Global Compact is a unique sustainability initiative that we joined in 2011.
-As a signatory, we are committed to upholding the ten prnciples for respecting human rights, ensuring fair working conditions, protecting the environment and preventing corruption.
+The UN Global Compact is a unique multi-stakeholder initiative that we joined in 2011.
+As a member, we are committed to upholding the ten principles for respecting human rights, ensuring fair working conditions, protecting the environment, and preventing corruption.
 We consider them important guidelines for responsible corporate governance, and we also pass them on to the supply chain by means of a Code of Conduct.

-As a signatory to the UN Global Compact, we also want to contribute to the UN’s 2030 Agenda.
-At the core of the agenda are 17 goals for sustainable development, or SDGs for short, which address the three dimensions—economy, environment and society.
+As a member of the UN Global Compact and the local Global Compact networks in Germany and Serbia, we also want to contribute to the UN’s 2030 Agenda.
+At the core of the agenda are 17 goals for sustainable development, or SDGs for short, which address three dimensions—economy, environment, and society.
 We support the implementation of the SDGs and have identified eight for MTU to focus on.

 Quality education